TheParraLab/MRI_preprocessing/control_system/README.md

 ### Client.html
 The client.html file contains the necessary containers for clients interacting with the system.
 It provides access to request data preprocessing, as well as start the client containers.
 The client.html file is the default page loaded into the control system.
 The terminal on this page will display the output from the client containers.
 This page will also display the current status of the system, including: GPU status, data preprocessing status, and client container status.

-### Server.html
-The server.html file contains the necessary containers for the server interacting with the system.
-It provides access to start the server containers.
-The server.html file is currently locked behind a password, and is not accessible to general clients.
-The terminal on this page will display the output from the server containers.
-This page will also display a useful visualization of all connected nodes.

 ### Script.js
 The script.js file contains the necessary JavaScript for the webpage.
 This file will handle all webpage interactions, and will trigger the appropriate actions in the app.py file.
 This file will also handle the loading of the client and server pages into the webpage.